 Frequently Asked Questions

-Frank Quarles is scheduled for release in 2047
+Frank Quarles is eligible for parole in 2047